DIGImend/digimend.github.io/support/howto/trbl/locating_failure/index.md

 abbreviated to VID and PID, and represented as a pair of 4-digit hexadecimal numbers with a colon in between.
 You can see each tablet having them on our [tablets][tablets] page.
-For example, [KYE EasyPen i405X][KYE_EasyPen_i405X] has VID:PID of 0458:5010, but e.g. all Huion tablets share the same VID:PID of 256c:006e (in abuse of the USB standard).
+For example, [KYE EasyPen i405X][KYE_EasyPen_i405X] has VID:PID of 0458:5010, but e.g. most Huion tablets share the same VID:PID of 256c:006e (in abuse of the USB standard).

 To find the VID:PID of your tablet, simply disconnect it from your computer,